UFO Travel Calculator

 - Safety — Lack of structural integrity and development of the crashworthy design for mass implementation.

-- Health — Traveling at high speeds can expose us to high g-forces, which can have adverse health effects such as loss of consciousness, vision and an effect on cardiac performance.
+- Health — Traveling at high speeds can expose us to high g-forces, which can have adverse health effects such as , vision and .

 - Powerful and efficient engines — The engines, even though available, cannot sustain thrust for a continuously large amount of time.
 Further, the power source/fuel remains a depleting resource in flight.